top of page

 What Makes a Disability Day Program Inclusive?

-“Inclusive” is a word that gets used a lot — especially in the world of disability services.
-But what does it really mean?
+"Inclusive" is a word that gets used a lot in disability services.
+But what does it actually mean in practice?

-At its heart, an inclusive disability day program is one where every participant feels safe, supported, and genuinely welcomed — not just accommodated.
+At its heart, an inclusive disability day program is one where every participant feels safe, supported, and genuinely welcomed.
+Not just accommodated.
+Not just tolerated.
+Actually welcomed.

-True inclusion isn’t just about being allowed to participate — it’s about being valued, supported, and empowered to thrive.
+True inclusion is not just about being allowed to participate.
+It is about being valued, supported, and given what you need to actually thrive.

-For a disability program to be inclusive, it should:
+For a disability day program to be genuinely inclusive it should:

 • Support a wide range of abilities, communication styles, and learning needs

-• Foster a sense of belonging for participants of all ages, genders, and backgrounds
+• Foster a sense of belonging for participants regardless of age, background, or support level

-• Adapt to each participant — not expect participants to adapt to the program
+• Adapt to each participant rather than expecting participants to adapt to the program

 • Offer flexible support ratios and personalised approaches

 Some participants need extra time to warm up.
-Others need visual cues, sensory supports, or structured routines to feel safe.
+Others need visual cues, sensory supports, or predictable routines to feel safe enough to engage.

 A truly inclusive program will:

-• Train staff to understand neurodivergence, trauma, and communication differences
+• Train staff to understand neurodivergence, trauma histories, and communication differences

 • Welcome feedback from families, carers, and participants themselves

-• Create options — not just one-size-fits-all solutions
+• Create genuine options rather than one-size-fits-all solutions

 Watch out for programs that:

-• Only cater to “easy” or low-support needs
+• Only cater comfortably to low-support or "easy" participants

-• Expect everyone to participate the same way
+• Expect everyone to participate in the same way at the same pace

 • Refuse to adjust environments for sensory comfort

-If a program makes your loved one feel like a problem to manage — rather than a person to support — it’s not inclusive.
+If a program makes your family member feel like a problem to manage rather than a person to support, it is not inclusive.
+Regardless of what the brochure says.

-✅ Small group sizes so no one gets lost in the crowd
+• Small group sizes so no one gets lost in the crowd or overwhelmed by noise

-✅ Visuals, routines, and sensory tools available by default
+• Visual supports, predictable routines, and sensory tools available as standard

-✅ Flexibility in how participants join in (or take space)
+• Flexibility in how participants join in, or take space when they need it

-If you’ve been searching for a day program where your child, teen, or family member is genuinely seen and supported — you’ve found it.
-Head to our Groups Page to find out more.
+If you have been searching for a program where your child, teen, or family member is genuinely seen and supported rather than just managed, we would love to show you what we do.

 Comments